Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 We offer students the opportunity to train in the field of marine conservation while experiencing some of the top diving destinations in the world.
-These include the waters of the Pacific Ocean surrounding the tiny Fijian island of Caqalai, the portion of the Mesoamerican Barrier Reef System situated off the coast of the town of Puerto Morelos on Mexico’s Riviera Maya in the Carribean sea, and the vibrant underwater landscapes of the Indian Ocean surrounding the Seychellois island of Mahe.
+These include the waters of the Pacific Ocean surrounding the district of Dawasamu, the portion of the Mesoamerican Barrier Reef System situated off the coast of the town of Puerto Morelos on Mexico’s Riviera Maya in the Caribbean sea, and the vibrant underwater landscapes of the Indian Ocean surrounding the Seychellois island of Mahe.

-GVI offers teaching internships abroad in Cambodia, Costa Rica, Ghana, India, Laos, Mexico, Nepal, South Africa, Thailand, and Fiji.
+GVI offers teaching internships abroad in Cambodia, Costa Rica, Ghana, Nepal, South Africa, Thailand, and Fiji.
 On these programs, interns will have the opportunity to teach a range of education levels, from pre-primary, primary, and secondary school students to young and middle-aged adults.